calelkeno/fastapi_noncoders/crud_inmemory_guide.md

-# Example CRUD API with In-Memory Store — Step-by-step Guide
+# Creating CRUD API with In-Memory Store

 This guide shows how to build a simple CRUD API using **FastAPI** and an in-memory list to store data.
-It's beginner-friendly and follows the same structure as the `crud_api.md` template.

 ---